karpagasathya/readme_generator/generatedReadme.md

 ```

 ## Usage
-you can clone or fork this repo
+you can clone or fork this repo and generate readme file

 ## Contributing
-you can submit a pull request
+send a pull request to contribute your idea

 ## Tests
 To run test, run the following command:<br>